Early Years Pupil Premium

 - your National Insurance Number or National Asylum Support Service Number on a Parent Agreement Form

 This is completed when you register your child with your childcare provider for two, three or four year old funding.

-How will I know if my childcare provider is receiving the EYPP for my child?
+How to find out if your childcare provider is receiving the EYPP for my child

 If you complete your details on a Parent Agreement Form at your childcare provider, the council can then check your eligibility with HM Revenue and Customs and the Department for Work and Pensions.
 They will then advise your childcare provider if funding is being paid for your child.
 The childcare provider should inform parents of their eligibility and discuss with you regularly your child’s progress of learning at the childcare setting.